 - OTC markets lack transparency.

-In a nutshell, OTC trading is an unregulated form of a trading system that promotes equity and thereby helps the investors in trading in those stocks that would otherwise not be available on the standard exchanges.
+In a nutshell, OTC trading is an unregulated form of a trading system that promotes equity and thereby helps investors in trading stocks that would otherwise not be available on stock exchanges.

-This has been a guide to OTC Markets and its meaning.
-Here we discuss the top 4 over the counter market group along with its functioning, advantages, and disadvantages.
+This has been a guide to what are OTC Markets.
+Here we explain over-the-counter market groups, types, advantages, and disadvantages.
 You can learn more from the following articles –